SUBMITTING AN ARTICLE

 Please see the following PDF for more information on submission categories:

-The next call for abstracts will go out in late August 2017.
-Stay tuned for more details.
+The call for abstracts for our Spring 2018 Issue is out now.
 We will consider submissions from both undergraduate and graduate students, as well as faculty members and others in the rehabilitation sciences community.
 You do not have to be a current RSI student/faculty member to submit an article.
 We welcome submissions from external departments and institutions.

 All submissions should be emailed to: email@example.com